Node.js: Difference between Development and Production Environments

 if (process.env.NODE_ENV === "production") {

-If you are using ejs for templating in your Express app, you can set up your error handlers on a web page as I have done:
+If you are using EJS for templating in your Express app, you can also set up your error handlers on a web page like this:

 <div class="alert alert-danger" role="alert">